5 Ways Video Can Transform Classroom Instruction

 3. Video libraries

 Ever been inspired by a great teacher?
-Watching experienced teachers in the classroom can lead to growth when coupled with interactive exercise and commentary.
+Watching experienced teachers in the classroom can lead to growth when coupled with interactive exercises and commentary.
+Plus, sharing a library of videos that teachers can access for just-in-time support provides the kind of classroom-focused, job-embedded learning opportunities that have meaningful impact.

 4. Learning Communities

-Whether by supporting evaluations or by equipping teachers and coaches with useful tools for reflection, increasingly video is helping educators improve their practice.
-Learn more about how Frontline’s solutions can help your district use video to its fullest potential.
+Whether by supporting evaluations or equipping teachers and coaches with useful tools for reflection, increasingly video is helping educators improve their practice.